Who are the people behind the scenes?

 CHIEF FINANCIAL OFFICER

-With her ESL/LINC teaching background, Jana has taken the opportunity to instruct a wide variety of students from various backgrounds.
+With her ESL/LINC teaching background, Jana has had the opportunity to instruct a wide variety of students from various backgrounds.
 She has taught ESL with English Programs for Internationals in the USA and Translation and Interpretation at the Free International University of Moldova.
-She has also been a Program Manager in an international company.
+She has also worked in program management with international organizations.

-Aside from her valuable range of working experiences, Jana also has a solid educational background.
+Aside from her rich work experience, Jana also has a solid educational background.
 She graduated from the Educational Department at the University of Calgary and acquired a Master’s Degree in TESL.
 Jana also studied Adult Education at the University of South Carolina and received a Bachelor of Arts in English and French at Alecu Russo University in Moldova.

 Jana always looks forward to working with our clients and hopes to help them call Canada home.